Lung Cancer Symptoms

 Extensive-stage SCLC

 Cases of NSCLC can be classified into one of five stages (stage 0 to stage 4).
-Typically, the symptoms are more severe in the later stages.
+Typically, NSCLC symptoms are more severe in later stages.

 *Located in lining of the lungs